ebowman/splitter/README.md

     tomtom.splitter.layer7.Proxy

-If you have built a self-contained jar, you can run it like:
+If you have built a self-contained jar (using 'sbt assembly'), you can run it like:

-    java -jar splitter-0.14-SNAPSHOT-jar-with-dependencies.jar [path to config file]
+    java -jar splitter-assembly-0.14-SNAPSHOT.jar [path to config file]

 Future Directions
 -----------------